Spencer Davis: The Spencer Davis Group

-In 1963, Davis went to the Golden Eagle pub in Birmingham to see the Muff Wood Jazz band, a traditional jazz band featuring Muff Winwood and his younger brother, Steve Winwood.
+In 1963, Davis went to the Golden Eagle pub in Birmingham to see the Muff Woody Jazz Band, a traditional jazz band featuring Muff Winwood and his younger brother, Steve Winwood.
 Davis persuaded them to join him and drummer Pete York as the Rhythm and Blues Quartet.
 Davis performed on guitar, vocals and harmonica, Steve Winwood on guitar, organ and vocals, Muff Winwood on bass and Pete York on drums.
 Reportedly, they adopted the name the Spencer Davis Group because Davis was the only band member who agreed to press interviews, allowing the other band members to sleep longer.

 The group's live reputation attracted the attention of Island Records founder Chris Blackwell who signed the group to its first contract and became their manager.
 The group had No. 1 hits in the UK with consecutive single releases in 1966 ("Keep On Running" and "Somebody Help Me").
 Steve Winwood sang lead vocals on all the Spencer Davis Group's hits up to "I'm a Man" in 1967.

 The Spencer Davis Group continued after Winwood left to form Traffic in April 1967.
 The group recorded two more albums before splitting up in 1969.
 Another version of the group with Davis and York appeared in 1973 and disbanded in late 1974.
 Various incarnations of the band toured in later years under Davis's direction.